jungjuseong/RokitEngine/docs/generating_areas.md

 Separating Skin from Infill
 ----
-CuraEngine then needs to fill this middle inset with skin and infill.
+RokitEngine then needs to fill this middle inset with skin and infill.
 It needs to determine where to place skin and where to place infill.

 The basic technique to find areas that need to be filled with bottom skin (for instance) is to look several layers below you, depending on the thickness of the skin.
 Wherever there's air in the lower layer, there must be skin in the current layer.